 Minister Delivers First Speech at NRLA Conference – Originally Posted by NRLA

-On Tuesday 15 November the Coventry Arena played host to the NRLA’s first national conference, attended by more than 500 delegates, speakers, and exhibitors including the latest minister for the private rented sector Felicity Buchan MP.
+On Tuesday 15 November the Coventry Arena played host to the first national NRLA Conference, attended by more than 500 delegates, speakers, and exhibitors including the latest minister for the private rented sector Felicity Buchan MP.

-Given ministers’ busy schedules, it is always somewhat of a relief when they arrive at a scheduled speaking engagement, and on this occasion her attendance was especially reassuring as she was in fact the third minister to have received and accepted our invitation.
-The former two having lost their jobs before the conference date arrived, a fact the minster was good enough to remark upon herself.
+Given ministers’ busy schedules, it is always somewhat of a relief when they arrive at a scheduled speaking engagement, and on this occasion her attendance was especially reassuring as she was in fact the third minister to have received and accepted the NRLA Conference invitation.
+The former two having lost their jobs before the NRLA Conference date arrived, a fact the minster was good enough to remark upon herself.